ariscript/www/content/blog/test.md

 | look    | theres |
 | another | row    |

+Paragraph before blockquote.

-> This is a block quote
+> This is a block quote.
 >
+> Look it's actually big.
+>
-> -   Sun Tzu, The Art of War
+> -- Sun Tzu, The Art of War

+Just for clarity, here's a normal paragraph after.